Trump halts World Health Organization funding amid coronavirus pandemic

 The hold on funding was expected.
 Trump has been increasingly critical of the organization as the global health crisis has continued, and he has reacted angrily to criticism of his administration's response.

-The decision drew immediate condemnation.
+The official, speaking on condition of anonymity, did not name names.
+But opposition was apparently based in part on concern about undermining international cooperation in the fight against the virus.

+The World Health Organization is a U.N. specialized agency - an independent international body that works with the United Nations.
+U.N.
+Secretary-General Antonio Guterres said on Tuesday it was "not the time" to reduce resources for the body.

 American Medical Association President Dr. Patrice Harris called it "a dangerous step in the wrong direction that will not make defeating COVID-19 easier" and urged Trump to reconsider.

 Democratic Representative Nita Lowey, who heads the U.S. House of Representatives Committee that sets government spending, said Trump was making a mistake.